 Q. What date will Junior Kindergarten students be starting school?

-A. Kindergarten Year 1 students will start school in a staggered entry, as in previous years.
+A. Kindergarten Year 1 students will start school in a staggered entry, during the week of September 14, as in previous years.
 This will allow students to get to know their teacher, their early childhood educator, and their classmates in small groups.
 Schools will inform parents directly of the starting date and time for their child.